influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/istio-libsonnet/docs/1.10/networking/v1alpha3/destinationRule.md

 withDistribute(distribute)
 ```

-Optional: only one of distribute or failover can be set.
+"Optional: only one of distribute or failover can be set."

 ### fn spec.trafficPolicy.loadBalancer.localityLbSetting.withDistributeMixin